4 Columbina/March 24

 We concentrate on the Virtues of Madria Grace which are Compassion, Love and Mercy.

-During prayer, we concentrate on the psalms, litanies and prayers to the Great Mother.
+During prayer, we concentrate on the psalms, litanies and prayers to the Holy Daughter.
 And there will be more of those to come during this holy month.
 We can also pray to Her in our own words and spend time in contemplation of Her and communion with Her.

 Morning prayer – Aurora Rite https://deanic.com/prayers-and-rites/aurora-rite/